bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/00-webpack-loaders.md

 ???

-In this section we are going to focus on 3 very common loaders and how to configure them.
-Our goal is to take some of the assets we have in our meme generator and bundle them in with our `dist/` folder.
+In the next section we are going to focus on 3 very common loaders and how to configure them.

+Our goal is to take some of the non-JavaScript assets we have in our meme generator and bundle them in with our `dist/` folder.

 -----

 Any questions before we dive into `file-loader`?